silx-kit/fabio/doc/source/man/index.rst

 Application manuals
 ===================

-FabIO is first and formost a library to access images produced by 2D X-ray detectors.
+FabIO is first and foremost a library to access images produced by 2D X-ray detectors.
-Few programs, thus available from the command line are also prvided:
+Few programs, thus available from the command line are also provided:

 .. toctree::
    :maxdepth: 1